 The young man at the Hurts Donut counter in Springfield, Missouri, told us, “When they first started, people were like, people aren’t gonna wait out in a line for a donut.”
 Yet, two days before our visit, a Sunday morning, there was a line out the door for four hours.
 What’s all the hype over donuts?
 One look in the donut cases will tell you.
 Hurts donuts are the wackiest, most over-the-top donuts I have ever eaten.

 I’ve tasted artisan dark chocolate candies from shops throughout the Midwest.
-I have savored every bit of every chocolate I’ve nibbled: chocolate infused with flavors like rosemary or chili; beautiful chocolates with a colorful coating painted like artwork; and decadent dark chocolate truffles.
+I’ve savored every bit of every chocolate I’ve nibbled: chocolate infused with flavors like rosemary or chili; beautiful chocolates with a colorful coating painted like artwork; and decadent dark chocolate truffles.
 But until I discovered Askinosie Chocolate, I had never had an artisan chocolate made completely from scratch, starting with the bean.

 It was 1938, the heyday of The Mother Road, when brothers Elwyn and Lawrence Lippman built eight sandstone cottages on their grandfather’s apple orchard along Route 66 in Springfield, Missouri, and accented the property with a rail fence.
-By 1946 the motel had grown to 28 rooms and in the early 1950s became part of the newly formed Best Western chain of motels.
+By 1946 the motel had grown to 28 rooms.
+In the early 1950s it became part of the newly formed Best Western chain of motels.
 The property went through many upgrades from the mid-1950s to the early 1970s, including changing from cottages to a strip motel.
 However, by the early 1990s, the Rail Haven had started to slip.